theolivenbaum/resin/README.md

 - create custom-made commands (`ICommand`) and execute them through the commandline tool DbUtil.exe
 - write data by HTTP POST-ing JSON formatted data to the built-in HTTP server write endpoints, and query by HTTP GET-ing
 - write IModel<T> implementations
-- programatically scan, traverse and manipulate your indices.
+- programatically scan, traverse, perform calculations over and in other ways manipulate your indices.

 ## Applications